 - Licensing of the software directly with the developer instead with a partner

 It's a rather small point.
-However, //SEIBERT/MEDIA offers a 10% discount on Atlassian licenses such as JIRA to its clients.
-Licensing with us versus licensing with the developer has the same characteristics and additional benefits.
-A simple and clear decision.
+Licensing with us versus licensing with the developer gives you the same licenses but also many additional benefits.
+It's an easy and clear decision.
 Find more info on our page Purchasing Atlassian licenses with //SEIBERT/MEDIA - Your Advantages.

-Another minor issue, that is often based on the desire to keep the budget: you should license JIRA Agile even if you don't plan on establishing project management processes.
+Another minor issue, that is often based on the desire to keep the budget: you should license Jira Agile even if you don't plan on establishing project management processes.
 Buy it now, if you don't already have it.
-As mentioned above, you will receive a discount of 10% and further benefits from //SEIBERT/MEDIA.
-We will gladly explain to you, why JIRA Agile is important.
+We will gladly explain to you, why Jira Agile is important.

 - No clue about workflows and no settings